"Vision" is defined in the dictionary as follows:

 1. The act or power of sensing with the eyes.

-2. The act or power of anticipating that which will
+2. The act or power of anticipating that which will or may come to be.

 3. An experience in which a personage, thing, or event appears vividly or credibly to the mind, although not actually present.